 The honest assessment

 This paper is theoretical infrastructure for a direction of regulatory thinking, not a description of where regulation currently is or where it will be in two years.
-The appropriate time horizon for the ideas it contains is a Consumer Duty five-year review — plausible 2028 onwards — if the FCA decides to extend its scope from individual firm compliance to market-level access outcomes.
+The appropriate time horizon for the ideas it contains is a Consumer Duty five-year review — plausible from 2028 onwards — if the FCA decides to extend its scope from individual firm compliance to market-level access outcomes.

-For a UK pricing actuary today: the relevant insight is not the tax schedule.
-It is the framing — that a market can produce systematic exclusion even when every individual firm satisfies individual fairness requirements.
-This is a board-level argument for why industry coordination on access standards, not just individual compliance, is the correct long-run response to Consumer Duty.
+For a UK pricing actuary or head of pricing reading this paper: the relevant insight is not the tax schedule.
+It is the structural argument — that a market can produce systematic exclusion even when every individual firm satisfies individual fairness requirements.

 Further reading